-If a child needs a booster seat, we recommend choosing a style that allows the child to use the lap/ shoulder belt directly, without a shield, as shown.
+If a child needs a booster seat, we recommend choosing a high or low-back style that allows the child to be directly secured with the lap/shoulder belt.

 Whichever style you select, follow the booster seat maker's instructions.
+A child should continue using a booster seat until the child exceeds the booster seat manufacturer's requirements.